-You can listen to the read the transcript below.
+You can read the transcript below.

 The Ready Business podcast is a show for start-ups and SMEs looking for inspiration, insights and some great advice.

 This week’s guest is Philip Martin, founder, and CEO of Cora Systems, the largest software company in the North-West of Ireland.

 Philip started Cora in 1999 with Pat Henry, now the company’s CTO, joining six months later with Martin joking “myself and Pat are like a married couple at this stage”.
 Martin goes on to describe how a colleague recently referred to Cora Systems as a “20-year start-up” agreeing that it still has that feel.

 When questioned by the host, Brian Purcell, on what pushed him to go out on his own and leave the security of a full-time job, Martin suggested it was partly down to a desire to move back to his native Carrick-on-Shannon, where at that time, there were no suitable roles available.

 Neither Philip or Pat had a distinctly visible background in software, with their previous roles in the telecoms industry, however, Martin explains that the interest in software came from doing test development for telecoms companies.
 Martin started the company as a consultancy however after realizing the need for repeatable revenue they started developing the product that formed the basis of what ProjectVision is today.
 Martin jokes about how he lost a coin toss to decide who would focus on getting sales for the company – and hasn’t looked back since.

 No business is immune to setbacks and Philip shares two instances of just that.
 The dot-com bubble came about shortly after the business was set up and a low-cost base at the time allowed them to get through it relatively easily, however, they hit further choppy waters during the recession that hit in 2008-2009.